amdiffirent/Online-Bookstore/README.md

 - Checkout currently does not check for overdue books

-# 📚 Online Bookstore – Assignment 13: CI/CD with GitHub Actions
+# 📚 Assignment 13: CI/CD with GitHub Actions

 ## 🎯 Objective